sheh1000/zabbix-telegram/README.md

 >zabbix-user-name=telegram user id or chat id

 **3. Send message:**
-Telegram user should add bot contact in Telegram before accepting alerts.
+- Write one message at least to your Telegram bot

 `zabbix-telegram.py username "subject" "body of message"`